Real Madrid seems to be thinking of leaving La Liga

+Real Madrid must deal with the competition in a different national league in the future.
+The Premier League is said to be the target.

-After initially failed plans to establish the Premier League, Real Madrid appears to have devised another plan to get more money, according to a media report – to move to another national league.
-Los Blancos has already responded to the report.
+After initially failed plans to establish the Super League, Real Madrid appears to have hatched another plan to get more money – moving to another national league.

 as such Sports World Reports stated, that Real Madrid and President Florentino Perez are tired of the League and their coach Javier Tebas.
 Last week, the club announced a lawsuit against its new strategic partner CVC, which had acquired shares in the league worth 2.7 billion euros.